daltskin/Bing-Image-and-Custom-Vision-CLI/CustomVisionCLI/Readme.md

-# Custom Vision Model CLI - with image uploading, tagging and training
+# Custom Vision Image Classifer CLI
-Cross platform CLI to provision a new Microsoft Custom Vision model using images stored on your local machine.
-Images are automatically uploaded and tagged using folder names and the model is trained ready for predications.
+Cross platform CLI to provision a new Microsoft Custom Vision Image Classifer model using images stored on your local machine.
+Images are automatically uploaded and tagged using folder names.
+The model is trained and then ready for predications.

 To learn more about Microsoft Cognitive Custom Vision Service, please see here: https://azure.microsoft.com/en-gb/services/cognitive-services/custom-vision-service/